Jose-Cabrera-FullStack/Engine-cpp/README.md

 pacman -S mingw-w64-x86_64-SDL2 mingw-w64-x86_64-SDL2_ttf mingw-w64-x86_64-SDL2_mixer mingw-w64-x86_64-lua
 ```

+Note: You may have to configure the IDE to use the correct compiler and linker flags (MSYS2).

 ## Setting Up the Project in VS Code

 1. **Clone the Repository**: Open VS Code, launch the Terminal (`Ctrl+``), and clone the project repository by running: